-Before you have any treatment, your doctor or a senior radiographer will discuss what the radiotherapy will involve including the benefits and risks of your proposed treatment.
-You will be asked to sign a consent form which is a written record that you have agreed to have the radiotherapy treatment and planning.
+Before you have any treatment, your doctor or a senior radiographer will discuss what the radiotherapy will involve with any possible benefits and risks.
+You will be asked to sign a consent form which is a written record that you have agreed to have the radiotherapy and treatment planning.